Canada and Barbados relations

-Barbados participates in the Canadian Seasonal Agricultural Workers Program (SAWP), an organized labour mobility program, which allows for the entry of foreign workers to meet the temporary seasonal needs of Canadian agricultural producers.
-Barbados has participated in the SAWP since 1967.
+Barbados participates in the Canadian Seasonal Agricultural Workers Program, an organized labour mobility program, which allows for the entry of foreign workers to meet the temporary seasonal needs of Canadian agricultural producers..

-With regards to Canada's trade relationship with Barbados, bilateral merchandise trade in 2010 dropped to $50.4 million.
-Merchandise exports to Barbados totalled $ 40.7 million and included meat, paper and paperboard, machinery, pharmaceutical products, wood, and plastic.
-Merchandise imports from Barbados totalled $9.7 million and included beverages, iron and steel, leather art and handbags, electrical and electronic equipment.
+With regard to Canada's trade relationship with Barbados, bilateral merchandise trade was $51.1 million in 2018.
+Merchandise exports to Barbados totalled $37 million and included meat, plastics, vegetables, and other food products.
+Merchandise imports from Barbados totalled $14.1 million and included chemicals, spirits, and animal products.

 - Date Modified: